 Management is responsible for the preparation and fair presentation of the consolidated financial statements for the purpose of the prospectus in accordance with international Financial Reporting Standards, as adopted by the European Union.
 Furthermore, management is responsible for such internal control as management determines is necessary to enable the preparation of the consolidated financial statements for the purpose of the prospectus that are free from material misstatement, whether due to fraud or error.
-As part of the preparation of the consolidated financial statements for the purpose of the prospectus, management is responsible for assessing the company's ability to continue as a going concern.
-Based on the financial reporting frameworks mentioned, management should prepare the consolidated financial statements for the purpose of the prospectus using the going concern basis of accounting unless management either intends to liquidate the company or to cease operations, or has no realistic alternative but to do so.
+As part of the preparation of the consolidated financial statements for the prospectus, management is responsible for assessing the company's ability to continue as a going concern.
+Based on the financial statements for the purpose of the prospectus using the going concern basis of accounting unless management either intends to liquidate the company or to cease operations, or has no realistic alternative but to do so.
 Management should disclose events and circumstances that may cast significant doubt on the company's ability to continue as a going concern in the consolidated financial statements for the purpose of the prospectus.

 The supervisory board is responsible for overseeing the company's financial reporting process.
 Our responsibilities for the consolidated financial statements for the purpose of the prospectus